forax/java-guide/guide/chapter08-lambda.md

 4. a reference to a new instance

    The parameter of the function are the same as the parameter of the constructor.
-The return type is is class of the constructor
+The return type is the class of the constructor
 ```java
 record Person(String name) {}
 Function<String, Person> factory = Person::new;